Well, you’ve come to the right place!

 How to Prevent the Setback of a MiscarriageThe physical and emotional toll of a miscarriage can be enormous.
 The excitement and future planning of pregnancy can change to heartache and disappointment within a few hours.
 And by the time you are ready to conceive again after dealing with this loss, months can pass by and you are back to the beginning of trying to conceive, but with added anxiety.
 So doing everything you can to try to prevent a miscarriage when you are nearing, or over 40 is going to be a good move.

 I could write a whole article on how to prevent a miscarriage (and I shall do!) but what follows are some basic things to consider.

 Tips for preventing a miscarriage

-- There are some tests listed above that are recommended for women who have experienced a miscarriage, however it will be difficult to get your doctor to refer you for them if you haven’t experienced one.
-So I recommend that you have these tests done through a private company (which your Fertility Naturopath can refer you for).
+- There are some tests listed above that are recommended for women who have experienced a miscarriage.
+However, it will be difficult to get your doctor to refer you to them if you haven’t experienced one.
+So, I recommend that you have these tests done through a private company (which your Fertility Naturopath can refer you for).
 They may be expensive, but in my opinion, it’s well worth it.

 - Follow a 3-4 month preconception diet and lifestyle program

 - Have a consultation with a Fertility Naturopath or join up to the NFP Fertility Coaching Program